cheerworld/PodRacerSim/README.md

-# Welcome to the One and only UdaciRacer Simulation Game
+# Welcome to the Sailor Moon themed Racer Simulation Game

 ## Project Introduction

 Here is a game that races car!
-I used asynchronous skills that I gained in the course with Udacity Intermediate JavaScript in this game.
+I used asynchronous programming skills that I gained in the course with Udacity Intermediate JavaScript in this game.
+This project emphasizes the use of async code and handling the errors around it.

 The game mechanics are this: you select a player and track, the game begins and you accelerate your racer by clicking an acceleration button.
 As you accelerate so do the other players and the leaderboard live-updates as players change position on the track.
 The final view is a results page displaying the players' rankings.